-- Key 0: a 33-byte, P-256, X9.62, compressed public key. - Key 1: a 16-byte random QR secret. - Key 2: the number of assigned tunnel server domains known to this implementation (see decodeTunnelServerDomain for details). - Key 3: (optional) the current time in epoch seconds. - Key 4: (optional) a boolean that is true if the device displaying the QR code can perform state-assisted transactions. - Key 5: either the string "ga" to hint that a getAssertion will follow, or "mc" to hint that a makeCredential will follow.
-Implementations SHOULD treat unknown values as if they were "ga".
-This field exists so that guidance can be given to the user immediately upon scanning the QR code, prior to the authenticator receiving any CTAP message.
-While this hint SHOULD be as accurate as possible, it does not constrain the subsequent CTAP messages that the platform may send.
+- Key 0: a 33-byte, P-256, X9.62, compressed public key. - Key 1: a 16-byte random QR secret. - Key 2: the number of assigned tunnel server domains known to this implementation (see decodeTunnelServerDomain for details). - Key 3: (optional) the current time in epoch seconds. - Key 4: (optional) a boolean that is true if the device displaying the QR code can perform state-assisted transactions. - Key 5: a value from the table below, representing the user flow to follow.
+Implementations SHOULD treat unknown values as ga.
+This field exists so that guidance can be given to the user immediately upon scanning the QR code, prior to the credential provider hosting device/authenticator receiving any CTAP message or JSON request.
+While this hint SHOULD be as accurate as possible, it does not constrain the subsequent CTAP messages or JSON requests that the platform may send.